How to make homemade magnesium oil from scratch! The recipe is super simple and inexpensive.

 Helps with Headaches and Migraines

 There is a lot of research showing how magnesium may help in relieving headache and migraine symptoms.
-According to Wellness Mama;
+According to Katie Wells, creator of the health and wellness website, Wellness Mama, ‘studies indicate that those who have optimal levels of cellular magnesium have fewer instances of headaches and migraines.’

 Maintain Healthy Blood Sugar Levels

 Magnesium helps in managing insulin and carbohydrate metabolism in the body.
 It’s assists in the regulating the secretion of insulin and may help cells use insulin more effectively.
-The over-consumption of sugar can actually deplete magnesium levels, and according to Wellness Mama;
+The over-consumption of sugar can actually deplete magnesium levels, and according to an article on the website, Wellness Mama, ‘having unbalanced blood sugar and insulin levels may deplete magnesium.
+This, in turn, makes it more difficult to properly balance blood sugar and insulin.’

 Boost Stomach Acid Production